mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _createEntities:

 - ``createEntities``: Optional array of `entity`_ objects.
-List of entities (e.g. client, collection, session objects) that should be created before each test case is executed.
+List of entities (e.g. client, collection, session objects) that SHALL be created before each test case is executed.

   Test files SHOULD define entities in dependency order, such that all